SARVESS/Slack-Facebook-Integration/README.md

-# Project Title

-## Facebook Messenger To Slack Integration -
+# Facebook Messenger To Slack Integration -

 This project is a Node.js application built with NestJS that integrates Facebook Messenger with Slack.
 It listens for messages sent to a Facebook Messenger page via webhook and forwards them to a Slack channel.
 Additionally, it provides a simple verification mechanism for Facebook webhook subscriptions.